 - Put dough in a large greased bowl and cover with a towel.
 Turn oven off and put the dough in to rise until doubled, about 1 to 1 ½ hours.

 - Spray (or butter) a 9 x 13 inch pan.

 - Punch down dough turn out on a lightly floured counter and knead dough for another 5-7 minutes until smooth and supple.
 Divide dough into 4 balls, then divide the 4 balls into 6 balls for a total of 24.

 - Shape each ball into a round roll and place in pan so barely touching.
 Brush with melted butter and sprinkle with flour or seeds.
 Cover pan with plastic wrap.

 - Let rise for 30 minutes.
-After about 20 minutes, preheat oven to 400 degrees.
+After about 20 minutes, preheat oven to 400℉.
 Bake rolls for 20 minutes until golden brown.

 - For freeze and bake rolls: bake 10 minutes, let cool, wrap tightly in plastic wrap or aluminum foil and freeze.
-To bake, let rolls come to room temperature and bake at 400 degrees until golden brown.
+To bake, let rolls come to room temperature and bake at 400℉ until golden brown, about 10-15 minutes.